patrick-heese/aws-weather-data-processing-pipeline/README.md

 - Designing serverless ETL pipelines using AWS managed services.
 - Implementing data preprocessing logic with AWS Lambda.
 - Automating deployments with Terraform.
-- Managing IAM roles and permissions securely.
+- Building IAM roles and policies with least-privilege access, scoped to application resources (managed policies used where practical).
 - Structuring Infrastructure-as-Code projects for clarity and reusability.
 - Visualizing processed data with QuickSight.